 Days Payable Outstanding Calculation

 The Days Payable Outstanding (DPO) metric evaluates how many days, on average, your company takes to pay your creditors.
-A higher DPO can be an indicator that your company can delay payments to use the funds for short-term investments to increase cash flow.
-Otherwise, it can show if the use of resource funds may be inefficient.
+A higher DPO can mean your company delays payments to use funds for short-term investments and boost cash flow.
+Or, it can show that resource funds might not be used efficiently.

 NetSuite calculates the monthly Days Payable Outstanding using the following formula: